Harleythetech/e-canteen-project/docs/08-staff-guide.md

 Click the green/red badge in the Status column to instantly toggle a product's availability without editing the full form.
 Unavailable products are hidden from the student menu.

 **Deleting a Product:**
-Click the trash icon and confirm.
+Click the trash icon and confirm in the modal that appears.
 This permanently deletes the product.

 ### Categories Tab